The Joint Industry Special Effects Grading Scheme provides a career structure for those involved in physical, pyrotechnic and visual special effects.

 The Board of JIGS Ltd. has agreed that, in the interests of equity and fairness, non-members of BECTU who apply for grading in the SFX Grading Scheme should pay a fee of £200 to JIGS Ltd. on first registration with the Scheme, and a further fee of £200 on each subsequent occasion that they seek to be re-graded.

-Non-members of BECTU wishing to apply for grading in the SFX Grading Scheme should submit their application accompanied by a cheque for £200 made payable to JIGS Ltd and addressed to Tony Norton, National Official, BECTU, 373-377 Clapham Road, London SW9 9BT."
+Non-members of BECTU wishing to apply for grading in the SFX Grading Scheme should submit their application accompanied by a cheque for £200 made payable to JIGS Ltd and addressed to Paul Evans, national official, (c/o Marcelle Davis), BECTU, 373-377 Clapham Road, London SW9 9BT."
 (Fee introduced March 2011).

-For more information about JIGS or the union's Special Effects branch contact national official, Tony Norton or branch secretary, Andy Ryan, on firstname.lastname@example.org.
+For more information about JIGS or the union's Special Effects branch contact national official, Paul Evans or branch secretary, Andy Ryan, on firstname.lastname@example.org.
 Additional information and documents are available to BECTU members on the Special Effects branch pages; members should log-in to access the area.
 (Need a new login?
 Contact our membership department and quote your membership number).